-The Fellowship for Education & Talent Development annually selects 20 chamber of commerce executives and senior staff to participate in a nine-month professional development program designed to assist them in improving education and talent development outcomes in their communities.
+The Fellowship for Education & Talent Development annually selects 20 chamber of commerce executives and senior staff to participate in a ten-month professional development program designed to assist them in improving education and talent development outcomes in their communities.

 To meet past fellows, use the links below:

 We have shifted the focus of this year's Fellowship offering to address economic recovery.
 Please visit our Fellowship for Economic Recovery page for more information.

 Q: If accepted to the fellowship, is there a cost to participate?